labrack/biblestudy-cli/README.md

   - 🔗 Cross-reference other scriptures
   - 🔍 Highlight key terms
   - 🛠️ Apply to daily life
+- 📅 Verse of the Day support (automatically shown on launch or via Option 9)
 - Save study notes automatically
 - Works in any terminal — beautiful output powered by `rich`